v0ldemort/AWSMarketplace/pelican/README.md

 After running the above command, you will get the LoadBalancer IP address and port number to launch the Pelican application from a web browser with appropriate network configurations (in case of VPN).

 ## Common configuration overrides
-Refer to the `values.yaml` file for a full list of available values to override; some common keys are listed here:
+efer to the `values.yaml` file for a full list of available values to override; some common keys are listed here:

 | Key                                          | Default value                                 | Description                                                                                                                                                                                                                                                                 |
 | -------------------------------------------- | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |